vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

   chmod              : change file mode bits. chgrp              : change group ownership.
   SUID bit           : SetUID bit specifies that an executable should run as its owner instead of the user executing it.
                      : SUID is mostly commonly used to run an executable as root, allowing users to perform tasks such as changing their passwords.
-                       :If there is a flaw in a SUID root executable, you can run arbitrary code as root.
+                     : If there is a flaw in a SUID root executable, you can run arbitrary code as root.

 Mounting/ Unmounting
 --------------------